 Here are 5 things you can do with Blueworks Live Playback

 1) Share Remotely

 Through the use of Blueworks Live Playback, collaborators can easily interact whilst working remotely.
 Playback helps limit the misunderstanding of a business process whilst giving all the in-depth information that may be attached to activities within the process, including participants, documents, policies, etc..

 As you run through a process on playback, each activity is highlighted respectively and makes their details available to view on the sidebar.
 This ensures that no information is left out, whilst also ensuring that everyone is aware of where in the process you are talking about.

 As you are sharing your playback, viewers can leave comments affixed to each activity/milestone/gateway (any type of node).
-These comments stay associated with the artifact indefinitely or until someone with the proper access decides to delete it.
-Comments can be viewed within the artifact’s details pop-up window, within the ‘Comments’ tab.
+These comments stay associated with the artefact indefinitely or until someone with the proper access decides to delete it.
+Comments can be viewed within the artefact’s details pop-up window, within the ‘Comments’ tab.

 The editor of the process (or anyone with the correct permission) can also add text annotations to their activities to further provide detail about that stage of the process.
 These can be seen during playback.
 Text annotations are seen on the diagram and not in the sidebar.